altruios/namshubettulpa/public/namshubettuple/redeye.md

 *The rodent scampered away from her.*
 *It changed direction back towards her as a figure slammed into the threshold.*
 *Clawing at it, trying to get through, though it was too big.*
-~She couldn’t make it out...~
+~She couldn't make it out...~
 ~But it had a long row of teeth that she could see...~ ~Reflecting purely the red light.~
 ~Its head could not fit through the opening.~
-~And it’s tiny claw couldn’t swipe far enough to reach her.~ *It opened its mouth.*
+~And it's tiny claw couldn't swipe far enough to reach her.~ *It opened its mouth.*
 *And another set of teeth reached out with an appendage in its mouth.*
-~She stared at it, it couldn’t reach her and she could only watch.~ *The rodent by her side was terrified.*
+~She stared at it, it couldn't reach her and she could only watch.~ *The rodent by her side was terrified.*
 ~The only way out now was just above the creature - the way she had come.~ 'Where had she seen this before?'